-This link will send anyone who clicks on your book cover link to your book page on Amazon, and perhaps you will get a sale.
+This link, when embedded in an image, will send anyone who clicks on your book cover link to your book page on Amazon, and perhaps you will get a sale.

 But there is a far better way.
 If you don’t have an Amazon Associates account, register to get one.
 Why?
 Because making your book links with your Amazon Associates account is faster and you can make some extra cash!

 Once you are set up, make sure you enable the Amazon Associates Stripe as this will show at the top of your browser when you visit any Amazon page.

 Now go to your book page on Amazon and from the Stripe, click on Get Link > Text and you will get a short link to copy and paste into your image link.

 It will look something like this: http://amzn.to/2g9hA0R

 Now all you have to do is add this link to your book cover image.
 But when it is clicked, you get a real bonus!

 If you clicked the image above and checked your browser address bar, this is what it contained.

 This is an Amazon Associates link, and it contains a cookie that will be valid for about a day or so.
 With this cookie, any purchases made during this cookie period by an Amazon customer who has clicked on your link will earn you a small affiliate commission.

 So if they buy your book, you earn a bit extra.
 Even if they don’t buy your book, but buy a pair of hiking boots or cans of pet food from Amazon, you will earn a commission.